zhaozhizhuo/MLTCM-Sample-Data/README.md

 For now, we have only provided three sample entries along with the code for classification using large model inference capabilities, for those interested in exploring the task.

+Specifically, we used three open-source large models: Huatuo, Bencao, and LLaMA 3, as well as a closed-source high-performance model like ChatGPT for inference.
+We placed the corresponding code in Python files named after each model.
+You only need to run the Python script to perform inference.
+For example, if you want to use ChatGPT for inference, simply place your API key in the appropriate location in the `chat_openai4.py` file, then run `python chat_openai4.py` to generate the corresponding predictions from the model.
+Additionally, we have provided three sample data points in `sample_data.txt`.
+To further assist future work, we have also placed explanation files for each diagnosis type in the `knowledge.json` file.
+Each entry in the file details the manifestations of a specific diagnosis type and the required medications.

 **Stay tuned!**